CEAD Part Time Higher Diploma in Art

 Password reset, contact ITSupport@student.ncad.ie with your name and student number

-Students are required to have access to a computer, the Internet and to be familar with Canvas (Canvas is a college information system that replaces Googe classroom, its easy)
+Students are required to have access to a computer, the Internet and to be familar with Canvas (Canvas is a college information system or VLE that replaces Googe classroom, its easy)

 About the CEAD Higher Diploma in Art

 The Higher Diploma in Art provides mature students with opportunities to deepen their knowledge, skills and experience in visual art practice.
 This programme provides lifelong learning to participate in a flexible learning environment and acquire a level 8 qualification in art.
-Having completed a level 7 certificate and carrying 30 ECTS credits forward, students are eligible to apply for this two year programme.
+Having completed a level 7 University Certificate in NCAD (or equivalent in art, design or photography), and carrying 30 ECTS credits forward, students are eligible to apply for this two year programme.
 During the Higher Diploma in Art, students progress from creative exploration, inquiry and discovery, to engagement with context, audience, histories and cultures.

 Social, ecological and economic challenges continue to impact on creative processes and increasingly visual arts practitioners require the ability to collaborate, innovate and influence.
 Through exploration of materials and competent use of a range of techniques and processes, students will apply skills and knowledge to practice.
 The Higher Diploma in Art includes skills-based workshops, research methods, discipline orientation, project-based learning, professional practice combined with theories underpinning contemporary visual culture.
 The programme provides interdisciplinary approaches and includes discipline options in drawing, painting and expanded practice.